Rockies vs. Angels Player Props Betting Odds

-Player prop bet odds for Shohei Ohtani, Ryan McMahon and others are listed when the Los Angeles Angels visit the Colorado Rockies at Coors Field on Friday (at 8:40 PM ET).
+You can find player prop bet odds for Shohei Ohtani, Ryan McMahon and other players on the Los Angeles Angels and Colorado Rockies ahead of their matchup at 3:10 PM ET on Sunday at Coors Field.

 Bet on this matchup or its props with BetMGM!